-With the planning laws ever relaxing around converting barns or agricultural buildings, it is increasingly easy to unlock potential value, uplift and create beautiful homes in rural areas like the outskirts of Hull and the East Riding.
-Barns come in a variety of sizes and shapes, which give us architectural designers a great opportunity to make the space work as a residential building.
+With the planning laws ever relaxing around barn conversions agricultural buildings, it is increasingly easy to unlock potential value, uplift and create beautiful homes in rural areas like the outskirts of Hull and the East Riding.
+Barns come in a variety of sizes and shapes, which give us architectural designers a great opportunity to make the space work as a residential building perfectly.

 Barn conversions are subject to the same rules as any new build, you will need to provide the following: